 There are many things for expecting parents to get done once they receive the good news of a baby on the way.
 Baby showers, setting up the nursery, creating a birth plan and more.
 Don’t forget about the financial cost of all this.
+Our credit counseling advice is to plan accordingly.
 Saving before, during and after the baby is born is the best way to avoid consumer debt.

 Savings Tips for Expecting Parents to Avoid Credit Card Debt